Air Fryer Spaghetti Squash

 Instructions

-• Cut off the ends of the spaghetti squash, then slice the spaghetti squash in half.
+• Cut off the ends of the 1 medium spaghetti squash, then slice the spaghetti squash in half.
 Scoop out the seeds and set them aside.

-Spray or drizzle the flesh with oil and sprinkle with salt and pepper.
+Spray or drizzle the flesh with 2 Tablespoons olive oil and sprinkle with ⅛ teaspoon salt and ⅛ teaspoon pepper.
 I like to rub the oil onto the flesh to make sure it’s evenly coated.

 • Preheat the air fryer to 360°F (182°C).
 Once it’s hot, very carefully transfer the squash halves cut side up inside the air fryer basket.